nioo-knaw/epiGBS2/README.md

 barcodes: "barcodes.tsv"

 # the pipeline produces some temporary files.
 Please indicate the tmp location on your server (in most cases /tmp)
-tmpdir        : "/tmp"
+tmpdir        : "/tmp/"

-# some of the steps can be run in parallel.
-Please set the number of available computing threads on your system
-threads: "12"

-# mode of running pipeline (set denovo or reference)
+# mode of running pipeline (set denovo, reference or legacy.
+PLEASE NOTE: legacy is not supported)
 mode: "denovo"

 # genome directory (leaave it blank in denovo mode)